Comedian Kieran Hodgson goes viral with hilarious video of Happy Valley impressions

 ‘Can’t stop watching it,’ one person said of ‘genius’ clip

-Comedian and actor Kieran Hodgson’s video of his hilarious Happy Valley impressions have gone viral.
+Comedian and actor Kieran Hodgson’s video of his hilarious Happy Valley impressions has gone viral.

-Hodgson, who recently co-wrote and starred in Channel 4’s Prince Andrew: The Musical, shared a video online showing him recapping the third and final series in character as the show’s stars.
+Hodgson, who recently co-wrote and starred in Channel 4’s Prince Andrew: The Musical, shared a video online in which he recaps the third and final series of the hit BBC show.
+Hodgson speaks in character as the Happy Valley stars.

-During the video, he plays Sarah Lancashire’s Catherine Cawood and her sister Clare, played by Siobhan Finneran.
+During the video, he imitates Sarah Lancashire’s Catherine Cawood and her sister Clare, played by Siobhan Finneran.

 He also delivers impressions of Tommy Lee Royce (James Norton) and his teenage son Ryan (Rhys Connah).